armakuni/fidelity-docker-workshop/exercise-3/README.md

 - Why would we need to think about optimising docker file size? (hint: storage, orchestration, cold starts)

+## Excluding files using `.dockerignore`

+Using a `.dockerignore` is a useful way to exclude files you would not like to be copied across into your image during the build phase.

+This may feel familiar to those of who are regular `git` users, and follows the same syntax to exclude or include.

+You can refer to an example in `exercise-3/.dockerignore`

+The various configuration options can be refereed to in the [docker docs](https://docs.docker.com/engine/reference/builder/#dockerignore-file).

 ## WORKDIR Command

 This dockerfile command is to aid in clarity and reliability.
 You should always use absolute paths for your `WORKDIR`, instead of inlined instruction which are not as readable.